CandlePlatforms/devdocs/docs/contribute/state-sync/how-does-state-sync-work.md

 ---
 id: how-state-sync-works
 title: How does State Sync work?
-description: Build your next blockchain app on Polygon.
+description: Build your next blockchain app on Candle.
 keywords:
   - docs
   - matic